tipstrade/TipsTrade.ApiClient.Core/README.md

 - `GetErrorMessage` for retrieving a human-readable message from a `HttpStatusCode`.

 ### TipsTrade.ApiClient.Core.Tenant
-- `IGetTenant`, provides a method for retriving a tenant.
+- `GetTenantAsync`, provides a method for retriving a tenant.
-- `GetTenantOrDefault` extension methods for retrieving a tenant.
+- `GetTenantOrDefaultAsync` extension methods for retrieving a tenant.

 ### TipsTrade.ApiClient.Core.Threading
 - `KeyedSemaphoreSlim<K>`, provides a thread-safe keyed `SempahoreSlim`, backed by a `ConcurrentDictionary<K, SemaphoreSlim>`.